aleamb/echo-servers/c_winsock_wsapoll/README.md

 # Echo server example.

-This example is an implementation of a echo-server in C Language using Winsock 2 and WSAPoll function.
+This example is an implementation of a echo-server in C Language using Winsock 2 with WSAPoll function and a single thread.

-Based on example from book *Network Programming for Microsoft Windows, 2ed, by Anthony Jones and Jim Ohlund*

 ## Build